 Class and School Trips

-From time to time visits are arranged for children which necessitate transport costs and/or entrance fees.
+From time to time visits are arranged for children.
 It is hoped that all children will be able to participate in these activities, as visits are usually part of an ongoing class programme.
 If you have a concern in this area please discuss it with your class teacher or the Principal.

 Any cancellations will be broadcast over the 2ZB cancellation service if possible.

 It is the Board’s wish that students and community members maximise the use of our library facility.
 To this end, parents and caregivers are invited to read with their pre-schoolers before school.
 Please make use of this excellent facility to stimulate a love of books in your children’s lives.